Frequently Asked Questions

 When Will I Go Back To My General Dentist?

-Dr. Noraian works closely with your referring dentist, and if you do not have one, Dr. Noraian will help you find one.
+Dr. Noraian works closely with your referring dentist, and if you do not have one, Dr. Noraian will help arrange a referral for you.
 Typically, your general dentist will provide restorative work such as crowns and fillings.
 Regardless of your treatment, regular visits to your dentist are an important part of periodontal maintenance.
 Dr. Noraian will usually share your recall visits with your general dentist alternating every three months depending on the reason of your referral to his office.

 What If I Don’t Have Gum Treatment?

 Periodontal disease is a progressive and often painless infection of the gums.
 Delaying periodontal treatment can cause further bone loss and premature tooth loss, which will lead to more expensive treatment.
-Dentures are never as effective as your own natural teeth and many times bone loss continues and fitting dentures becomes increasingly difficult.
+Dentures are never as effective as your own natural teeth when it comes to chewing and many times bone loss continues and fitting dentures becomes increasingly difficult.